qermon/lite/doc/usage.md

 ## User Module
-lite can be configured through use of the user module.
-The user module can be used for changing options in the config module, adding additional key bindings, loading custom color themes, modifying the style or changing any other part of lite to your personal preference.
+qite can be configured through use of the user module.
+The user module can be used for changing options in the config module, adding additional key bindings, loading custom color themes, modifying the style or changing any other part of qite to your personal preference.

-The user module is loaded by lite when the application starts, after the plugins have been loaded.
+The user module is loaded by qite when the application starts, after the plugins have been loaded.

 The user module can be modified by running the `core:open-user-module` command